Comet Man: Creation

 The character was created partly due to wide public interest in the passing of Halley's Comet.
 It was the first comics work of Bill Mumy and his friend Miguel Ferrer.
-Mumy who had achieved fame as a child actor, playing Will Robinson in the science fiction series Lost in Space.
+Mumy had achieved fame as a child actor, playing Will Robinson in the science fiction series Lost in Space.
 Ferrer was also an actor soon to have a major career breakthrough due to a prominent role in RoboCop.
 Mumy and Ferrer wanted to craft a character harking back to the Golden Age of Comic Books, and started off as a fictional comic title in a script in a proposed episode of The Twilight Zone.

 After meeting Marvel editor-in-chief Jim Shooter at San Diego Comic-Con, they decided to try out the character as a comic; Comico also showed an interest in the project before a deal was signed with Marvel.
 Kelley Jones, recently of Marvel's licensed Micronauts title, was assigned as artist.
 He was pleased with the opportunity to draw a comic set in a quasi-realistic universe, as opposed to the science fiction stylings of the Microverse.
 Comet Man was planned to be part of the shared Marvel Universe, with the initial six-issue limited series featuring guest appearances from the Hulk, Captain America and the Fantastic Four.